Does the Bible teach there is a Second Chance to be saved by Jesus?

 For this reason the gospel was preached also to those who are dead

-Judged according to men in the flesh; live according to God in the Spirit
+“The gospel was preached to the dead so they might live according to God in the Spirit.”

 [#W]